phduong45/cpp-concurrent-server/README.md

 ./scripts/smoke_test.sh
 ```

-`/slow` uses timer state instead of blocking the event loop:
+`/slow` runs in the worker pool instead of blocking the event loop:

 ```bash
 time sh -c 'for i in $(seq 1 8); do curl -s http://127.0.0.1:8080/slow >/dev/null & done; wait'